Hidar37/Awesome-project-ES6/README.md

 > This is a project that I and my coding partner have created using HTML,CSS and js.
 For now it have the functionality of storing the book: name and author and you can removed also the specific book.
 The data will be stored in user browser.

+# How to Run this Project
+> Please run this webpage using any live server.
+In order to use this project completely

 ## Built With

 - HTML